-Bank of America deposit account holders can cash a large check (of any amount) at a branch location for free.
+Short Answer — Bank of America account holders can cash a large check (of any amount) at a branch location for free.
 If you’re not a Bank of America account holder, you can cash a check issued by Bank of America for a fee.
-However, Bank of America usually won’t cash checks issued by other banks unless you have an account.
-Bank of America branches also occasionally impose limits on checks cashed by non-members.
-We have more details about cashing a large check at Bank of America below.
+However, Bank of America usually won’t cash checks issued by other banks unless you have an account, and it will sometimes impose limits on checks cashed by non-members.

 Cashing a Large Check at Bank of America